c-biancone/cjbRISC/README.md

 |:--:|
 </br>

+These are passed into the CPU in the form of 8-bit binary instructions, with a 4-bit OpCode, 2-bit source/destination register (R<sub>sd</sub>), and 2-bit second source (R<sub>s</sub>), increment value, or hex offset value.
+The offset value is used in the Load and Store operations, where data is stored in RAM at the offset value + the value in R<sub>s</sub>.
+If the offset is large enough, these operations also perform input and output.
+The JUMP operation, which conditionally moves forward or backward in the program requires a calculation of the offset using the expression: (1024 + targetProgramCount) - currentProgramCount.
+This value is then converted to binary and only the 8 least significant bits used.

 This was used to develop the <a href="https://github.com/c-biancone/cjbRISC/verilog_RISC/cjbRISC_HMMIOP_CU_v.v">Control Unit</a> for the CPU, which generates the necessary signals to correctly control the <a href="https://github.com/c-biancone/cjbRISC/verilog_RISC/cjbRISC_HMMIOP_DP_v.v">Data Path</a> during each Machine Cycle.
 A block diagram of the Data Path is shown here, detailing the Register File, ALU, Program Memory, Data Memory, and I/O:

 | ![Schematic](documents/README/3_bus_Harvard_MM_I_OPs_Schematic.jpg) |